 The importance of wildlife to a continued human existence has never been more obvious than it is today.
 In recent times, scientists and authors have begun to realise that wild animals are equally, if not more important than domesticated animals.
 People have always had an awareness of the consumptive economic importance of hunting or trapping wild animals, but in recent times other non-consumptive values have become popular.
-Wildlife has a wide range of ecological, economic, and cultural importance in relation to the human existence.

 Nature is, and has always been, valued for its aesthetic values.
 In an increasingly commercialised world which can often feel cold and empty, it is important that we have something inspiring and thought provoking to turn to when we need a break.
 Wild animals can fill this void, whether we simply visit a park and watch the pigeons for a while, go to the zoo, or are lucky enough to experience animals in their wild habitat.

 Human fascination with the beauty of wild animals drives tourism worldwide.
 This has the effect of boosting the economy and creating jobs where there otherwise may be none.
 Managed in the right way, tourism raises awareness of the need to conserve delicate ecosystems containing endangered animals.
 It gives people a driving force to want to help in conservation efforts, which will unquestionably lead to a better future for planet earth.

 Our ancient bond to wild animals